Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 Gathering target audience feedback

 Community managers work on the front line with customers.
-They get first-hand insights into customer wants and needs through DMs and comment sections and therefore have the intel on customer pain points and problems.
-As well as passing this information on to internal teams to utilize, they can make decisions based on the data and insights they’ve gathered.
+They get first-hand insights into customer wants and needs through DMs and comment sections and, therefore, have the intel on customer pain points, concerns, and problems.

 example of responding to customer feedback on instagram by glossier